lemanschik/nixos-ide/readme.md

-# nixos-ide
+# deprecated nixos-ide

+will throw that directly into the poc of cscode under packages/launch so code-oss/packages/launch/launch.js

+the nix parser gets added as extra module in a extra repo later i do anyway a poc with a node repl that is then the same with the nix repl

+once i got a test system with nix i will address that fast it will not take long

+edit nixos co

-edit nixos configuration in a graphical interface includes extensions. is based on code-oss
+nfiguration in a graphical interface includes extensions. is based on code-oss

 ```
 nix-shell